-While your employees will largely recognise the importance of IT, there will be an underlining trend where employees take some elements of IT into their own hands; by using devices, apps and software for business use, without IT’s approval — this is called Shadow IT.
+Eliminating the threat of Shadow IT has never been more important.
+While your employees will largely recognise the importance of IT, there will be an underlining trend where employees take some elements of IT into their own hands.
+These few will use their own devices, apps and software for business use, without IT’s approval — this is called Shadow IT.

-With every best intention, an employee may use a particular app or website to aid their role, or be under the illusion that their own personal IT choices will make them them more efficient in the workplace – however, the data shows otherwise.
+With every best intention, an employee may use a particular app or website to aid their role.
+Many end-users are under the illusion that their own personal IT choices will make them more efficient in the workplace.
+However, the data shows otherwise.

-Rob Lefferts – Microsoft 365 Security VP says “Our data shows that there is well over 1,100 cloud applications used in large enterprises today, and IT isn’t even aware of more than 60% of them.
-This leads to large numbers of shadow IT in organisations and introduces security and compliance risks”
+“Our data shows that there is well over 1,100 cloud applications used in large enterprises today, and IT isn’t even aware of more than 60% of them.
+This leads to large numbers of shadow IT in organisations and introduces security and compliance risks” Rob Lefferts - Microsoft 365 Security VP

-The lines between personal and business tech began to blur as soon as the home computer was the norm; from your 80s floppy, to your 90s CD-R and into your naughties USB drive – the ability of employees to to run their own software and upload and download data has pretty much, always been there – and has always been a problem.
-Now however, the use of shadow IT is huge, with the use of cloud apps and mobile devices having sky-rocketed.
-The fight is against unauthorised software and peripherals – and this problem is growing exponentially day-by-day and more apps are launched and pushed into the hands of end-users.
+Indeed, the lines between personal and business tech began to blur as soon as the home computer was the norm.
+From your 80s floppy, to your 90s CD-R and into your naughties USB drive – the ability of employees to run their own software and upload and download data has pretty much, always been there.
+Shadow IT has potentially always been a problem.
+Today though, new cloud apps are flooding the business marketplace on a daily basis.